-- The slower the drying, and the more gradual the process, the better—i.e. the worst thing you can do is to enclose the timber frame and immediately turn on the heat or air conditioning full blast.
+- The slower the wood cracking when drying, and the more gradual the process, the better (i.e., the worst thing you can do is enclose the timber frame and immediately turn on the heat or air conditioning full blast.)

-- Do not apply a film-forming finish (i.e. polyurethane) to green wood.
+- Do not apply a film-forming finish (i.e., polyurethane) to the greenwood.

 Don’t build with solid timber.
 Instead, ask us to price glulam beams for the timber frame, or to fabricate box beams from well-dried new or reclaimed lumber.

-Or if you’re ok with some checks, but would prefer to avoid some of the characteristics of green lumber, consider purchasing your timber like you do your high-quality organic cotton t-shirts–pre-shrunk.
-There are two ways to buy dry beams: New timber that’s been dried in a kiln, or reclaimed wood that’s dried slowly and naturally for 50 or 100 years during its previous life as a barn or warehouse.
+If you’re ok with some checks, but would prefer to avoid some of the characteristics of green lumber, consider purchasing your timber like you do your high-quality organic cotton t-shirts–pre-shrunk.
+There are two ways to buy dry beams: new timber that’s been dried in a kiln, or reclaimed wood that’s dried slowly and naturally for 50 or 100 years during its previous life as a barn or warehouse.